 Austraclear defines the point at which settlement is final in its Regulations, and finality is ensured by its approval under Part 2 of the PSNA.
 The finality of interbank obligations arising from its settlements is protected by the approval of RITS under the same legislation (SSF Standard 7.1).
-Final settlement occurs on DvP (or equivalent simultaneous exchange of assets) model 1 basis in real time (SSF Standard 7.2).
+Final settlement occurs on a DvP (or equivalent simultaneous exchange of assets) Model 1 basis in real time (SSF Standard 7.2).
 Austraclear defines clear cut-off times for the cancellation of payment or transfer instructions (SSF Standard 7.3).

-Based on this information, the Bank's assessment is that Austraclear has observed the requirements of SSF Standard 7 during the 2012/13 Assessment period.
+The Bank's assessment is that Austraclear has observed the requirements of SSF Standard 7 during the 2013/14 Assessment period.
 Austraclear's arrangements for ensuring finality of settlements are described in further detail under the following sub-standards.